 “I mentor because I wish a service like this had been available for me when I was first diagnosed.
 I had a lot of false starts in managing my condition.
 Now that I feel I am, I’m really happy to be able to help others do the same” (Mentor, 2019)

 The Peer Partnership is designing a peer support service for people living with long covid in Bristol, North Somerset and South Gloucestershire.
 People with long covid experience excessive fatigue, “brain fog“, breathlessness, anxiety and muscle aches.
 With 1 in 4 people who have had a covid infection experienicng long covid, more methods of support need to be developed.
 People living with long covid need opportunities to improve knowledge, confidence and ability to self-manage while ongoing research seeks to provide treatment and care options.
 Peer support, and the sharing of experiences, strategies and coping methods, can be an important part of providing effective and meaningful person-centred support.
-Join our focus group here
+Join our Peer Support for Long COVID volunteers here.

 We are running a Co-Creation Program that invites people living with a physical or mental health condition, or protected characteristics, to join us in becoming Peer Advocate volunteers.
 These Peer Advocates will be partnering with us to design, develop, and seek funding for a peer support project relevant to them.
 Visit our Peer Advocate page for more information.

 If you are looking for peer support for other issues, please see below for other opportunities in Bristol (Please note, these services are not run by The Peer Partnership)

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.